Knox County Common Pleas Court

 Address: 117 E. High Street, Suite 201, Mount Vernon, OH 43050

 Website: Knox County Common Pleas Court

 The types of cases that can go through the court run the gamut.
 The court hears many types of criminal cases, as well as civil cases with damages greater than $15,000.
-For criminal cases, the court deals with felony offenses.
+For criminal cases, the court deals only with felony offenses (and misdemeanors charged in the same indictment as felonies).
 Some types of felony offense in the Knox County Common Pleas Court include:

-We practice criminal defense, and our practice is focused on defense of DUI / OVI, Vehicular Homicide, and Vehicular Assault.
+Hiring a lawyer is an important decision.
+You should research lawyers and choose one with expertise, experience and good customer servicea.
+The Dominy Law Firm has expertise in criminal defense, particularly in representing clients charged with DUI / OVI, Vehicular Homicide / Vehicular Assault, and other serious vehicular crimes.
 We practice only in central Ohio courts, and we have experience working in the Knox County Common Pleas Court.
-You can learn everything you need to know about our practice on this site.
-That includes our profile, our practice overview, our prior case results, and our prior client reviews.
-If you want to know more about what we can do for you, we can set up a free phone consultation so we can discuss your particular case.
-We only take on a limited number of cases because we want to give each client the personal service we would want as a client, so our fees are on the high end of the scale.
-To get in touch with us today, you can EMAIL or call us at 614-717-1177.
+You can learn more about our firm on this site, including our prior case results and reviews from prior clients.
+If you want to know more about we can help, we can set up a free phone consultation to discuss your particular case.
+We only take on a limited number of clients because we want to give each client the attention he or she needs.
+To get in touch with us today, you can EMAIL US or call us at 614-717-1177.